 Mandate independent oversight of taxes and fees.

 Revenue streams are essential to city services.
 However, oversight is necessary to assure that taxes are fair and not burdensome to residents.
 Orange must ensure that taxes are shared fairly when certain taxes get re-distributed through State or Federal agencies.
 Fees need regular examination to balance actual costs with services.
 My approach as a fiscal conservative is to always stay within our means and keep fees low and only support new taxes if supported by a vote of the people.

-I make sure I attend every Orange budget study sessions, have reviewed it fully, and have a thorough understanding of this processes and how it works.
-A good budget review derives from clear policy priorities and must includes public participation.
-We have a great deal of work ahead for us as future budgets due to Covid-19 are anticipated to be in the red.
+I make sure I attend every City of Orange budget study sessions, have reviewed all the details fully, and have a thorough understanding of this processes and how it works.
+A good budget review derives from clear policy priorities and must included public participation.